mnopqr1/AoC2023/README.md

 ## Day 14

 This was alright, I read off the answer from part 2 from a raw text output first, noticing there were loops.
 Then wrote a little code to simulate that.

+## Day 15

+I found today to be satisfying; putting things in boxes.
+I woke up so early (5:50am) that I could see the new day "appear", that was exciting.
+May take a nap later.